retog/rdfgraphnode-rdfext/README.md

 # GraphNodeJS
-Graph Traversal on top of [rdflib.js](https://github.com/linkeddata/rdflib.js)
+Graph Traversal on top of [rdf-ext](https://github.com/rdf-ext/rdf-ext).

+This is a fork of the original [rdfgraphnode](https://github.com/retog/rdfgraphnode) that is based on (https://github.com/linkeddata/rdflib.js).
+The functionality shouldbe identical.

 ## API